taniasarah/Toko-Bunga/README.md

-# Project Mata Kuliah Pengantar Teknologi Web
+# Web Technology Introduction Course Project
 ### This project is an assignment from the Introduction to Web Technology course on campus.
 This project is my first website about a flower shop, created using HTML, CSS and Bootstrap.

 <br>